 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/announcements-9jxoceq7/post/connect-learn-act-popular-youth-resources-from-february-you-can-t-K3EzHOhDA3c8QZg</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/3-upcoming-youth-programming-events-you-should-be-part-of-X3T9LITJx8gW9d7</guid>

 <dc:creator><![CDATA[Gladys Llanes]]></dc:creator>